bustyAI/bustyAI/README.md

-# 👋 Hey, I’m @bustyAI
+# 👋 Hi, I’m Oscar
 ## ![Octocat](https://github.com/bustyAI/bustyAI/blob/main/assets/octo.png) About me

-🦦 Hello my name is Oscar Ochoa, I am currently studying Computer Science at Cal State Monterey Bay.
+🦦   Hi, I'm Oscar Ochoa.
+I'm currently studying Computer Science at Cal State Monterey Bay set to graduate August 2024.

-:bamboo: I graduated from Coding Dojo in May with a Certificate in Data Science

-🎸I like to call myself a life long learner.
-My passion for learning does not stop at Computer Science, my hobbies tend to change quiet frequently.
-My new hobby currently is learning how to play the guitar.

-🛹 Before I got into learning the guitar, my obession was skating.
-Not having any expereince on the skateboard - I did not think much about how difficult it would be just to balance, from this it has taught me that many things that may seem simple might actually be difficult.
+🎸   I consider myself a lifelong learner.
+My passion for learning extends beyond Computer Science, and my interests often evolve.
+Currently, my new hobby is learning to play the guitar.
+Before I got into learning the guitar, my obession was skating.
+Not having any expereince on the skateboard.
+I hadn't realized how challenging it would be just to balance.
+This experience has taught me that many things that seem simple can actually be difficult.

-:computer: Coming from a small farming town in the central valley named Delano, I did not have much exposure to STEM related topics.
-This is why in the future I hope to teach computer science at low income schools.
-To be able to give those students an opportunity to be exposed to more than just agriculture and farming, I want to be able to help them develop their own interests rather than whats given to them.
+:computer:   Coming from Delano, a small farming town in the Central Valley, I had limited exposure to STEM topics.
+This why I hope to teach Computer Science at low-income schools.
+I want to offer students the chance to explore opportunities beyond agriculture and farming, allowing them to develop their own interests rather than feeling confined to what's familiar.

+🖱️ I enjoy creating software, from the complex backend to the elegant frontend.
+Anything that involves telling a computer what to do i'm in.
+I am always open to collaborating on new projects to further develop my skill set.
+Feel free to reach out to collaborate.
 <!---
 bustyAI/bustyAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.